- Type of publication: Instruction Guide

 3.0 Designated Plans

-In the case of a Designated Plan, an employer may not make contributions in excess of the amount of eligible contributions under the Income Tax Regulations (ITR).
+In the case of a Designated Plan, an employer may not make contributions in excess of the amount of eligible contributions under the Income Tax Regulations (ITR), unless the Minister of National Revenue has waived the designated status of the plan.
 These contributions are determined based on a maximum funding valuation using actuarial assumptions prescribed under the ITR.

 In spite of the funding limitations under the ITR, the actuarial report of a Designated Plan that is registered under the federal pension legislation should be prepared in accordance with OSFI expectations applicable to any other pension plan as outlined in the Guide.
 These expectations require that the usual information on going concern and solvency valuations be included in the actuarial report.